telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ## Modify Network Capture Rules

-By default, the **Network Capture** mode has the default active rules to capture traffic from all IP addresses and processes working on ports 80 (HTTP) and 443 (HTTPS).
+By default, the network capturing mode has the default active rules to capture traffic from all IP addresses and processes working on ports 80 (HTTP) and 443 (HTTPS).
 An additional rule also enables the capturing from localhost (`127.0.0.1`) on port 3000 - this rule demonstrates how you can add specific capturing rules within the **Network Capture Settings (BETA)** screen.

 The **Network Capture Settings (BETA)** screen has a **Basic** view that simplifies the setup of the rules.